 (c) Gary Joseph Cohen

 Brendan Kiely is The New York Times bestselling author of All American Boys (with Jason Reynolds), The Last True Love Story, and The Gospel of Winter.
-Tradition (forthcoming May 2018) is his fourth novel.
-In advance praise for Tradition, Kathleen Glasgow raves, “Tradition is a stunning, timely, and deeply poignant novel about the culture of sexual violence.
+Tradition (Simon & Schuster, 2018) is his fourth novel.
+Kathleen Glasgow raves, “Tradition is a stunning, timely, and deeply poignant novel about the culture of sexual violence.
 Sure to spark necessary conversations, this is 2018's must-read young adult novel.”